Rohnson95/CodeCracker/README.md

 ---
 Feel free to extend and modify this code according to your needs!
 If you have any questions or suggestions, please don't hesitate to reach out.

+# Password Cracker

+This program includes a basic password cracker functionality that allows users to input a hash and attempts to find the corresponding password from a sorted list of common passwords.

+## Features

+- **Hash Passwords:** The program hashes a list of common passwords and sorts them for efficient searching.
+- **Password Cracking:** Users can input a hash, and the program will attempt to find the corresponding password.
+- **Efficient Search:** Utilizes binary search for quick password lookup.

+## How to Use

+1. **Compile the Code:** Compile the provided code using a C++ compiler.

+2. **Run the Program:** Execute the compiled program.

+3. **Enter Hash:** Input the hash you want to crack when prompted.

+4. **View Result:** The program will display the corresponding password if found, along with the time taken for the operation.

+## Requirements

+- C++ Compiler
+- OpenSSL Library

+## File Structure

+- **commonPasswords.txt:** File containing a list of common passwords.
+- **sorted_common_passwords.txt:** File containing sorted common passwords along with their hashes.